Metal Max (video game)

 is a role-playing video game developed by Crea-Tech and Data East and published by Data East for the Famicom.
 It is the first game in the Metal Max series.

 Metal Max is set in a futuristic post-apocalyptic world, where the surviving humans cluster in underground villages and ruins while "monster hunters" fight the monsters and outlaws outside.
-The game got a sequel, Metal Max 2, and was remade for the Super Famicom as Metal Max Returns.
-A direct sequel Metal Saga: Season of Steel was published in 2006 for Nintendo DS.
+The game received a sequel, Metal Max 2, and was remade for the Super Famicom as Metal Max Returns.
+A direct sequel, Metal Saga: Season of Steel, was published in 2006 for Nintendo DS.

 Gameplay

 In battle, the first character is inside the tank, and the second one battles without one.

 Metal Max was an early example of an open-ended and non-linear role-playing video game.
 It lacked a predetermined story path, but the player was instead given the choice of which missions to follow in whatever order while being able to visit any place in the game world.
 The ending can be determined by the player, who can alter the ending through their actions, complete the game at almost any time, and can continue playing the game even after the ending.

 The gameplay is classic RPG fare: the characters travel from town to town, having random encounters on the way, upgrading items and tanks as they go.
 The object is to become a well-known and respected hunter by defeating the monsters with bounties on their heads, which can be done in any order the player pleases.
 There is a surprisingly rich storyline, but as it is not forced on the player it must be actively sought out.
 A large part of the game is customizing tanks: tank parts can be bought or found, and the parts, as well as the tank itself, can all be modified.
 The player uses a BS-Controller (BS-Con), a personal computer system, to track data about things such as towns, tanks, bounties and experience points.
 Combat is turn-based.
 There are a large number of miscellaneous items, weapons and upgrades, most with unique or uncommon capabilities.

 Each playable character has their own character class, such as mechanic or soldier, and these characters fight in turn-based battles either on foot or using tanks.
 The player can create tanks, customize them and make a variety of modifications to them, remodel and enhance each part, strengthen the defense, repair damaged parts, and give them more shells.